Phone: 817-697-4038 Fax: 877-409-3962

 TREATMENT OF TRIGGER FINGER

-The treatment for trigger finger ranges from non-operative to operative:
+The treatment ranges from non-operative to operative:

 • NSAID medications: can act to decrease inflammation in the tendon and A1 pulley to increase gliding of the tendon.